 \section{Abstract}

-Envisioning a future 100\% electrified transportation sector, this paper proposes a model framework that uses socio-economic, demographic, and geographic data to estimate electric energy demand from commuter traffic.
-Additionally, we explore the possible mode choices of each individual, which allows to create mode-mix scenarios for the entire population.
-We quantify the electric energy demand for each scenario using technical specifications of state-of-the-art battery and electric drives technology in combination with different charging scenarios.
-Using data sets for New York City, our results highlight the need for infrastructure investments, the usefulness of flexible charging policies and the positive impact of incentivizing micromobility and mass-transit options.
-Our model and results are publicly available as interactive Dashboard under \href{https://tecnyc.herokuapp.com/}{\textbf{tecnyc.herokuapp.com}}.
+Envisioning a future 100\% electrified transportation sector, this paper uses socio-economic, demographic, and geographic data to assess electric energy demand from commuter traffic.
+We explore the individual mode choices, which allows to create mode-mix scenarios for the entire population, and quantify the electric energy demand for each scenario using technical specifications of battery and electric drives technology in combination with different charging scenarios.
+Using data sets for New York City, our results highlight the need for infrastructure investments, the usefulness of flexible charging policies, and the positive impact of incentivizing micromobility and mass-transit options.
+Our model and results are publicly available as interactive dashboard.